Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 ```

 All the different components in the tree are called Nodes.
-There are different types of nodes, the nodes on the nodes on the bottom row which don't have and *children* below them are all called leafs or edges.
+There are different types of nodes, the nodes on the bottom row which don't have any *children* below them are all called leafs or edges.
 While the ones with children are called composites.

 # Nodes
-Nodes can be evaluated (or executed), and must return one of three ("node")states: *Failure*, *Success* or *Running*.
-The root-node is special since it gets evaluated on a preset intervall, in video-games it's commonly once per frame, this will be important when we look at our first example. *NodeStates* is how Nodes are able to communicate with the nodes above them in the tree-structure.
+Nodes can be evaluated (a.k.a. executed), a node being evaluated means that it's Evaluate() method is called, the method can contain any code you please but it must return one of three ("node")states: *Failure*, *Success* or *Running*. *NodeStates* are how Nodes are able to communicate with the nodes above them in the tree-structure.

+(The root-node is special since it gets evaluated on a preset intervall, in video-games it's commonly once per frame, this will be important when we look at our first example later on.)

 ```cpp
 public enum NodeState { RUNNING, SUCCESS, FAILURE }